-The City's Budget and Management Division and/or hired consultants should explore expanding the financing options mentioned under Findings 1, such as additional use of Energy Saving Performance Contracts.
+The City's Budget and Management Division and/or hired consultants should explore expanding the financing options mentioned under Findings, such as additional use of Energy Saving Performance Contracts.

-The City-County long-term plan to address climate change and economic equity ('Climate & Equity Plan') needs to include an analysis of finance options to address climate change, including those referenced above.
+The City-County long-term plan to address climate change and economic equity ('Climate and Equity Action Plan') needs to include an analysis of finance options to address climate change, including those referenced above.
 The analysis of finance options should:

-- Take into consideration the challenges described under the Findings section and how they can be addressed. - Include thoughtful analysis of the equity implications and opportunities for different types of finance. - Include short-, medium-, long-term projections of the funding needed to implement the actions and measures recommended in the Climate & Equity Plan as well as a projection of how the recommended finance options will result in a funding growth curve that aligns with the funding required to fully implement the Plan.

-An assessment of expected financial savings that could be achieved through the adoption of the recommended Climate & Equity Plan -- on the part of local government, and other public entities, businesses, and households -- should be included in the analysis of what the full implementation of the Climate & Equity Plan would cost.
+- Take into consideration the challenges described under the Findings section and how they can be addressed. - Include thoughtful analysis of the equity implications and opportunities for different types of finance. - Include short-, medium-, long-term projections of the funding needed to implement the actions and measures recommended in the Climate & Equity Plan as well as a projection of how the recommended finance options will result in a funding growth curve that aligns with the funding required to fully implement the Plan. - Include an assessment of expected financial savings that could be achieved through the adoption of the recommended Climate and Equity Action Plan -- on the part of local government, and other public entities, businesses, and households.

-When considering opportunities to fund efforts in vulnerable neighborhoods with low property values, the planning process should consider how to overcome the 'vicious circle' of constraints in which conventional investment streams for community and economic development are constrained by requirements that peg investment opportunities to the existing property values in a neighborhood.
+Consider how, in relation to opportunities to fund efforts in vulnerable neighborhoods with low property values, the planning process can overcome the 'vicious circle' of constraints in which conventional investment streams for community and economic development are constrained by requirements that peg investment opportunities to the existing property values in a neighborhood.